MicrosoftEdge/MSEdgeExplainers/SidePanel/explainer.md

 The side panel is a new feature in Microsoft Edge that allows the user to view additional information about the current page or browse side-by-side.
 The side panel is a new way for the user to interact with the web.
-The side panel currently does not allow developers to control the appearance of their web content in the side panel.
+The side panel currently does not allow developers to control the appearance and behavior of their web content in the side panel.
 The side panel API will allow developers to control their web content in the side panel.